z1skgr/RH_-drive_car/README.md

 We modify the implementation and the goal is not to learn the agents but to construct content that is matched to the performance of the player.
 * Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions))
-* Adequate spatial layout between all tracks
+* Adequate spatial layout between all tracks.
 * Modify the brain model for the requirements of our work.
     * Player can use brain in __heuristic__ mode.
     * Agents for flow channel area and evolution  use __inference__ mode brain.